Carbon-14 waste is a problem. It is environmentally unfriendly, and worst of all, it doesn’t just go away. It stays for thousands of years.

 Its lesser-known secret is that diamond is also an excellent semiconductor, a material similar to silicon, the origin of the name Silicon Valley.

-When radiation passes through this semiconductor, it generates electricity.
-So when nuclear diamond releases the radiation.
-It immediately converts radiation into electricity.
+When an energetic electron passes through this semiconductor, it generates electricity.
+So when nuclear diamond releases the energetic electrons.
+It immediately converts an energetic electron into electricity.

 Best of all, because the diamond has a near 100% charge collection efficiency.
 Almost all of the electricity generated is useful.

-Making Nuclear Diamond Battery extraordinarily efficient and powerful nuclear battery.
+Making Nano Diamond Battery extraordinarily efficient and powerful nano battery.

 What makes NDB unique is the integrated nanostructures that enhance the power and efficiency further that allows NDB to be able to power everyday devices such as smartphones and smart homes.